its-ashu-otf/its-ashu-otf.github.io/content/projects/PassHaven.md

 ### **Call to Action**

 "Are you tired of weak passwords and insecure data leaks?
 Join me in building **PassHaven**, a password manager built with security in mind.
 Star the repo, contribute to the project, or simply share your thoughts!"

----

-What do you think?
-Let me know if you'd like me to adjust this! 😊